 Car hire costs depend on the type of car, pick-up and drop-off locations, length of hire and your age.

-The most economic rides are generally the cheapest and often the longer your hire, the cheaper the cost per day.
+The longer you hire the car for, the cheaper per-day price the car will have.
+If you're renting a car for a one-day trip or for a week or two for a road trip, you'll most likely pay a lower daily date for the longer hire.
 Those who are under 25 will typically have a "youth fee" attached to their hire due to heightened risk of accident and damage.
 Most car hire sites allow you to filter your search by cost so you can find the cheapest cost for your hire needs.

 Do car hire companies price match?